RyanClementsHax/notes/cloud/aws/securityAndCompliance.md

   - "you are on your own" for key management
 - uses envelope encryption with other services
   - data is first encrypted with the key in that service, then encrypted using the CMK (Customer Master Key) in KMS
+- cannot manage these keys at all
+  - can't delete
+  - can't rotate
+  - can't set policies
+  - can't integrate them with iam

 ## Other security services
 - AWS Organizations